yashpatel00/brain-tumor-analysis-powerbi/README.md

 ## 🔍 Key Insights

-- Patients in the **41–60 and 60+ age groups** show the highest number of diagnosed cases, indicating higher risk in older populations.
+- **Higher incidence in older age groups:** Patients aged **41–60 and 60+** account for the largest share of diagnosed cases.

-- **Cerebellum and Pituitary regions** are among the most frequently affected brain areas, suggesting concentration of tumor occurrence.
+- **Concentration in specific brain regions:** Tumors are most frequently observed in the **Cerebellum and Pituitary**, indicating localized distribution patterns.

-- **Glioma appears as the dominant tumor type**, followed by other tumor categories with lower distribution.
+- **Dominance of specific tumor types:** **Glioma** represents the most common tumor type across the dataset.

-- Tumor size varies across categories, but **larger variations are seen within certain tumor types**, indicating heterogeneity in progression.
+- **Variation in tumor size:** Tumor size distribution differs across categories, suggesting variability in tumor progression and detection.

-- Diagnosis trends across years show **fluctuations rather than steady growth**, which may reflect changes in detection, reporting, or data collection.
+- **Fluctuating diagnosis trends:** Yearly diagnosis patterns are inconsistent, which may reflect changes in reporting, detection, or data collection.

 ---